parthsdoshi/fabel/README.md

 5. This will load the Bert model and creates a REST API around it to respond to external requests.
 6. Next, edit `app/server.py` and change the value of `BERT_SERVER` to the appropriate ip address and port.
 7. Finally, navigate to `./app` and run `python3 main.py`.
 This will launch the frontend.
-8. Optional: Install the chrome extension under `./chrome_extension/dist` which will allow us to automatically run downloaded documents through Bert and tag them.
+8. Drag and drop the chrome extension under `./chrome_extension/dist` in to chrome which will allow us to automatically run downloaded documents through the app and tag them.